GCO Application Narrative Questions

 7. What useful skills or fun qualities would you bring to your GCO class? (e.g. cooking/baking, care package making, contemplative training, art, poetry, somatic exercises, music, story telling, etc.)

 8. Do you have any particular needs/concerns you would like to disclose?
-Please include any dietary restrictions (vegan, vegetarian, halal, kosher, etc.) as well as food allergies, medical or religious restrictions, or accommodations requirements you might want us to know about. [optional!]
+Please include any dietary restrictions (vegan, vegetarian, halal, kosher, etc.) as well as food allergies, medical or religious restrictions, or accommodations requirements you might want us to know about.
+[Optional!]

 9. Is there anything else that you would like to share with us (e.g. your pronouns or other identities or things about your background that you feel it's important for us to know that haven't yet come up in this application)?
 Are there any questions you have for us at this time?